vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 the report will show the number of vulnerable containers is zero.
 But you can still review all the CVE items equal or below the baseline in the `Details` section of the report.

-In release 0.2 the image scanning reports are CR (custom resource) in the K8s cluster.
-In the next release we will also put them in OpenSearch or ElasticSearch.

 ##### Kubebench scanning reports
 Besides the image scanner scanning the image of the running workloads, the Kubebench scanner scans the configurations of the underlying K8s cluster.